plutack/plutack.github.io/content/posts/contributing-to-open-source-2024-10-31.md

 tags:
   - dev-notes
 ---
-# A Beginner's Guide to Open Source: My Unexpected Journey
+# A Beginner's Experience to Open Source: My Personal Experience

 When I first started my tech career, a lot of people told me, "Contribute to open source!"
 While I get why it's a valuable experience, I couldn't shake the feeling that it just didn't make sense for a beginner.
 I kept asking myself: How does a novice even start contributing to an open-source codebase?